dannyvorton/dannyvorton/README.md

 Hi, I’m Danny Orton

-I'm a student of the following computer languages:
+I work as a Data Engineer and I'm a student of the following computer languages:

 * SQL, R, Python, Scala
 * HTML, CSS, JavaScript, PHP